Hime-Tan-Productions/spooktober2024/docs/DEV_SETUP.md

 ## Fixing a Bug
 Follow the instructions under Feature Development, but name your branch `bugfix/<issue-number>-<description>`, like `bugfix/issue-5-crash-on-launch`.
 Make sure you can reproduce the issue locally before you make any changes!

+# Tips and tricks
+If you download the latest build from `main` and you get an error upon launch, it's likely due to the way Ren'Py doesn't adequately clean up .rpyc files.
+Delete all .rpyc files in your workspace.
+If this becomes a recurring problem, ask TJ to make a script to automate this.